artcore-society/artcore_internal_egoverse/README.md

    yarn lint:fix
    ```

-Make sure eslint & prettier runs on save in your IDE if you don't want to use those commands after updating the code base.
+Make sure eslint runs on save in your IDE if you don't want to use those commands after updating the code base.

 ### `server` - Socket.IO Server
 The `server` folder contains the WebSocket logic powered by Socket.IO.
 To run the socket server: